cycloid-community-catalog/onboarding-stacks/stack-owasp-zap/README.md

 # stack-owasp-zap

-:warning:
-*Warning*: An AWS, Azure or GCP Network Landing Zone is required.
+:warning: **An AWS, Azure or GCP Network Landing Zone is required**.